 After the Exam

-- Do not give credit for unsupported or unexplained answers but require students to show their work.
+- Require students to show their work and do not give credit for unsupported or unexplained answers.
 If this is the stated policy on your syllabus, it will prevent some cheating.

-- Have the same person grade all students’ answers to a question.
+- Have the same person grade all students’ answers to a particular question.

-- If cheating was observed, have each witness write up a statement of what he/she saw while it’s fresh in their minds.
+- If cheating was observed, have witnesses write up statements of what they saw while it’s fresh in their minds.

 - Review suspect exams for evidence of cheating (such as: incorrectly supported or unsupported correct answers, a pattern of identical wrong answers with person they were sitting next to; correct answers to the other version of the exam, etc.)